canemilo/bitacora-universal/README.md

 Hi, I’m Daniel Garrido – a student of Multiplatform Application Development (DAM) with a passion for full‑stack development, software architecture, and cybersecurity.

 I started Bitácora to scratch my own itch: I wanted a tool that lets me build simple databases without the overhead of a full spreadsheet or a complex SaaS.
 It’s also been a fantastic way to put into practice what I’ve learned about Spring Security, JWT, React hooks, and modern frontend tooling.

-If you have ideas, find a bug, or just want to chat, feel free to open an issue or reach out.